 Garmmarly is a spell check tool.
 It can run through your content quickly and change any misspelled words to the correct spelling as well as offer sentence rewrites.
 An under rated but very helpful tool that can make your content better fast.

 Use Surfer SEO to determine on page SEO

-Surfer SEO breaks down from a technical standpoint how your current blog post compares to what is actually ranking in the search engine results pages and what you need to do in order to increase your rankings.
+Surfer SEO breaks down from a technical standpoint how your current blog post compares to what is ranking in the search engine results pages and what you need to do to increase your rankings.

-You may think you know what you’re doing, but running Surfer SEO on your content will enable you to know exactly what to add with regards to words, images and overall length to your blog post.
+You may think you know what you’re doing, but running Surfer SEO on your content will enable you to know precisely what words must be added images, and overall length of your blog post.

 Review your post for spelling and grammar errors, clarity, and flow.
-What helps me too is to read the blog post on another device like your phone as you’ll catch errors more easily.
-Also consider running Grammarly to spell check and what not.
+It helps me to read the blog post on another device like my phone, as you’ll catch mistakes more easily.
+Also, consider running Grammarly to spell check and whatnot.
 It can be run directly in your WordPress blog post dashboard.